Ranjaniot/IOT-based-Home-Automation-Solution-in-PicsimLab/README.md

-# IOT (IOT based home automation Solution in picsimlab)
+# IOT (IOT based home automation Solution in picsimlab and MPLab X IDE , MPLAB Xc , Compiler)
 The project is designed to develop empowering homes with smart iot-based inlate valve and outlate valve automation solutions in PICSimLab.
 PICSimLab is a real time emulator of development boards with integrated MPLABX/avrgdb debugger.
 PICSimLab have